frodeaa/status-checker/README.md

 #### Configure status checker

-Setup the status checker for and url by creating a configuration stack
+Setup the status checker for an URL by creating a configuration stack

 ```
 configuration=$(cat <<EOF | base64